-I am Jim Bachmann, the founder and director of the Christian Ethics Foundation.
+Hi.
+I’m Jim Bachmann, the director of the Christian Ethics Foundation.

 As a Christian, I was deeply saddened by the kind of control and manipulation placed on some Church members, using methods of guilt and shame.
 After attending many different denominations, I discovered the strengths and weakness of well meaning churches that sometimes end up plaguing believers.
-These methods of control are presented as “discipleship”, but church leaders themselves are unable to practice what they preach.
-Parishioners end up chasing their tales rather than getting down to the real purpose of loving God and others through offering kindness, forgiveness and hope to the world around us.
+Church leaders are unable to practice what they preach and parishioners end up chasing their tales.

-Now don’t get me wrong.
-There are plenty of good Pastors and Priests, and great congregations out there that are loving and gracious and kind, extending love and hope.
-They are willing to be open and transparent in order to encourage others to love one another as Christ loves us.
+I ask the question, “How can we be open and honest?
+How do we love one another as Christ loves us?”
 This is real Christianity.
 We are all in this together.
 We are all human beings, with strengths and weakness.
 We are all God’s children, working toward a more loving and joyful spiritual community.
 We need to learn and trust in discerning just who Jesus is.

 This is the journey and desire of the Christian Ethics Foundation.